alirezarezaeikalat/mit-6.0001/readMe.txt

 26. There multiple approaches to testing:

-      a. --intuition-- about natural boundries to the problem
+      a. --intuition-- about natural boundaries to the problem

-      b. if the problem has no natural boundries, you can do --random testing--
+      b. if the problem has no natural boundaries, you can do --random testing--

-      c. --black box tesing-- : explore paths through specification (doc string), you don't have to code
+      c. --black box testing-- : explore paths through specification (doc string), you don't have to code

       d. --glass box testing--: explore paths through the code